 - If a member brings up for discussion at a meeting a subject of doubtful legality, he should be told immediately the subject is not a proper one for discussion.
 This, of course, is the counsel’s responsibility, but in his absence, the organization staff representative or any member present who is aware of the legal implications of a discussion of the subject should attempt to halt the discussion.
 Should the discussion continue, despite protest, it is advisable that members leave the meeting.

 - Secret or “rump” meetings held at the time of the regular meeting should be strictly avoided.
 Such meetings may enhance the opportunity for the discussion of illegal activities, and, accordingly, they seriously jeopardize legitimate organization activities and create a very substantial risk that those activities will be investigated.

-- During meetings there should be no recommendations with respect to “sensitive” antitrust subjects – those that relate to price, costs, and the selection of customers or suppliers.
+- During meetings, there should be no recommendations with respect to “sensitive” antitrust subjects – those that relate to pricing, costs, and the selection of customers or suppliers.
 Prices should not be discussed at all.

-- Members should not be coerced in any way into taking part in organization activities.
+- Members should not be coerced in any way into taking part in organized activities.
 There should be no policing of the industry to see how individual members are conducting their business.